friends-of-presta/security-advisories/_posts/2023-05-16-customexporter.md

 | 2023-04-24 | Received CVE ID |
 | 2023-05-02 | Author publish a new version which fix the leak |
 | 2023-05-16 | Publish this security advisory |

-## Other recommandations

-* It’s recommended to upgrade to the latest version of the module **customexporter**.
-* You should consider to restrict the access of modules/customexporter/ to a whitelist
-* NEVER exposed a PHPMyAdmin / Adminer / etc without, at least, a htpasswd
-* Activate OWASP 930's rules on your WAF (Web application firewall) and adjust it for your Prestashop

 ## Links